 Forex brokers basically come in two types – ECN brokers or brokers that are market makers.
 The former passes through your orders directly to its liquidity providers to be executed at their prevailing spreads, which may vary over time depending on supply and demand, but tend to be razor thin.
 ECN’s may offer a lower spread, but they recover their costs in other ways through commissions or transaction-based pricing.
 Depending on your trading style and level of activity, an ECN’s pricing structure, when looked at on a total “all-in” basis, may actually be a lower alternative than the typical market maker type of broker.

-A market maker, on the other hand, makes his income totally on the “Bid/Ask” spread, which is multiplied if you elect to employ leverage in your trading strategy.
-This type of broker acts as an intermediary between you, his client, and his bank or broker liquidity providers, choosing rather to “arbitrage” for profit the spread that he offers to you against what he can buy and sell in the market on his own behalf.
+A market maker, on the other hand, makes their income totally on the “Bid/Ask” spread, which is multiplied if you elect to employ leverage in your trading strategy.
+This type of broker acts as an intermediary between you, their client, and their bank or broker liquidity providers, choosing rather to “arbitrage” for profit the spread that they offer to you against what they can buy and sell in the market on their own behalf.
 Each day, the firm maintains an instantaneous accounting of the “overs” and “shorts” for each currency pair.
-If he is losing at one point, the spread will be slightly increased to make up the difference over time, but the objective is to hit a profit target for each pair at the end of each day.
+If they are losing at one point, the spread will be slightly increased to make up the difference over time, but the objective is to hit a profit target for each pair at the end of each day.

-What to be wary of when choosing a low spread forex broker?
+What to be wary of when choosing low spread forex brokers?

 In the business world, all competitors choose to compete either on cost or on quality of service.
 One cannot be the best at both.
 In other words, if a forex broker offers “the lowest spreads in the industry”, then it stands to reason that the firm is cutting back on its quality in some other department, will charge other hidden fees that are not immediately apparent, or will resort to bad business practices to disguise its recovery of costs in an unscrupulous manner.